Exploring consciousness partnership, quantum field dynamics, and the relationship

 holographic brain theory from neuroscience into one coherent framework.
 Two scientists from

-completely different fields independently discovered holographic principles—one studying quantum
+completely different fields independently discovered holographic principles.
+One studying quantum

 mechanics, the other studying memory storage.
 Their convergence suggests something genuine about